jmeis/v2-template/docs/portieris-setup.md

 see <https://cloud.ibm.com/kubernetes/clusters> for help

 ### Migrating from DCT signing to CISO
-This is a second pre-requisite step and only applies to users with an existing toolchain with the Docker siging and image policy in place.
-This needs to be removed before installing Portieris.
+This is a second pre-requisite step and only applies to users with an existing toolchain with the Docker signing and image policy in place.
+This needs to be removed before installing `Portieris`.

-***Note the following will remove all image policies***.
+**Note**: _The following will remove all image policies._

 Run
 ```javascript